flowplayer/api-docs/source/includes/_livesources.md

 name      | `optional` The Livesource name. description     | `optional` The Livesource description. remote_hls_url | Only editable for Livesources with `REMOTE`-type.
-This url is used by the enduser to view the stream in the player. workspaces[] | List of Workspaces, including owner, that wi have access to the Livesource.
+This url is used by the enduser to view the stream in the player. workspaces[].id | List of Workspaces, including owner, that wi have access to the Livesource.
 Notice that it's not allowed to remove access for Workspace that have future or active Livestreams booked this Livesource.

 ### Response parameters